 (5)

 whereis the model vector containing the parameters described above and is the residual between observations and model prediction . is the data covariance matrix. and are regularization matrices to respectively control the third and second time derivatives of the core field, as defined in Olsen et al., (2014), while and are the corresponding damping parameters.
 For the CGGM-2 model, we tried many possible values and finally selected the same and as in Olsen et al., (2014), i.e., =10 (nT yr-2)-2, =0.33 (nT yr-3)-2 but with =10 (nT yr-3)-2 for.
 A geographical weight was also introduced, proportional to sin(𝜃) (where 𝜃 is the geographic colatitude), to balance the geographical sampling of data (Hulot et al., 2015a).
 Similar to the previous CGGM model, anisotropic magnetic errors due to attitude uncertainty were taken into account assuming an isotropic attitude error of 100 arcsecs to account for the limited quality attitude restitution.
 A priori data error variances were set to 2.5 nT for both scalar and vector data.
-The starting model used is a static model (CHAOS-4 up to degree and order 13), but this choice was found to not have any influence on the final model (see, e.g., Vigneron et al. 2015).
+The arbitrary starting model used is a static model (CHAOS-4 up to degree and order 13), but this choice is known to not have any influence on the final model (see, e.g., Vigneron et al. 2015).